aws-samples/amazon-aurora-labs-for-mysql/docs/global/wfwd/index.md

 Press `q` then `Enter` to exit the application.

-## 5. Choosing the right read consistency mode
+## 5. Choose the right read consistency mode

 Above, you were able to experience what the impact of the consistency modes might look like to an end user interacting with applications leveraging Global Database Write Forwarding.
 Which one is the right one for your workload, may depend on a number of factors.
 Below are a few example use cases: